LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Sometimes the code being tested performs complex tasks that are not feasible or desirable when running tests.
 For example, the code may perform a login operation requiring the user to provide a username and a password using some GUI widget.
-In this case, the tests may required the login operation to still be performed but using canned data (also simplifying testing automation).
+In this case, the tests may require the login operation to still be performed but using canned data (also simplifying testing automation).
 I.e. we want to _mock_ (as in _imitate_) the login procedure.
 Ideally, this should be accomplished without requiring any changes to the code being tested.
 Logtalk